Gabri1495/MicoApp/README.md

 at University of Bologna, but the focus was to do something more than a simple and almost useless project for an exam.

-If you like to search mushrooms like me this app could help you to keep a personal record of which moushrooms, where have you found them and eventually share these finds with your friends (I know how jealous is a searcher, so there is no possibility to share online your informations).
+If you like to search mushrooms like me this app could help you to keep a personal record of which mushrooms, where have you found them and eventually share these finds with your friends (I know how jealous is a searcher, so there is no possibility to share online your informations).

 ## How to install
-Obviously you can fork or copy the entire project to build it yourself, but if you are interested only to the final application, [here](MicoApp_0.9.1(31).apk) you can find apk.
+Obviously you can fork or copy the entire project to build it yourself, but if you are interested only to the final application, [here](MicoApp_1.0.0(33).apk) you can find apk.
+I have no official site and no distribution channel other than GitHub, so don't trust anyone else.

 ## License
 Please take a look at **open source license**.